emonty/pyos/docs/cloud_servers.md

     {u'private': [u'10.179.xxx.xxx'], u'public': [u'198.101.xxx.xxx', u'2001:4800:780d:0509:8ca7:b42c:xxxx:xxxx']}

 ### Waiting for Server Completion
 Since you can't do anything with your new server until it finishes building, it would be helpful to have a way of determining when the build is complete.
-So `pyrax` includes the `wait_until()` method in its `utils` module.
+So `pyos` includes the `wait_until()` method in its `utils` module.
 Here is a typical usage:

     srv = cs.servers.create(…)
-    new_srv = pyrax.utils.wait_until(srv, "status", ["ACTIVE", "ERROR"])
+    new_srv = pyos.utils.wait_until(srv, "status", ["ACTIVE", "ERROR"])

 When you run the above code, execution blocks until the server's status reaches one of the two values in the list.
 Note that we just don't want to check for "ACTIVE" status, since server creation can fail, and the `wait_until()` call waits forever.